italia/daf-kafka-consumer/README.md

 * **DAF Dataportal Backend** available [here](https://github.com/italia/daf-dataportal-backend)

 ## How to install and use DAF Kafka Consumer

-> Insert here a brief documentation to use this project as an end-user (not a developer) if applicable, including pre-requisites and internal and external dependencies.
-Insert a link to an extended documentation (user manual) if present.

 ### Clone the project
 ```